MandarGogate/av-challenge-website/important-dates.md

 # Important Dates

-We expect the following timeline for AVSEC-3:
+We expect the following timeline for the 3rd COG-MHEAR Audio-Visual Speech Enhancement Challenge (AVSEC-3):

 - 1st February 2024: Release of training and development data.
 - 1st February 2024: Release of baseline system.